lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Backup signal transmission for areas with disturbances to telecommunications:
 - the need for emergency ad hoc EM spectrum signal protocols

-# On the operational definition of voting issue and voting choices.
+# On the operational definition of voting issue and voting choices:

 # Preempting issues with NLP (Natural Language Processing) and voting software
 - interpretation and ambiguity